Skip to main content

 # Authentication

-telnyx-edge auth login # Login with OAuth.
+telnyx-edge auth login # Login with OAuth

-telnyx-edge auth status # Check auth status.
+telnyx-edge auth status # Check auth status

-telnyx-edge auth logout # Logout.
+telnyx-edge auth logout # Logout

 # Function management

-telnyx-edge new-func -l=go -n=my-func # Create new function.
+telnyx-edge new-func -l=go -n=my-func # Create new function

-telnyx-edge deploy # Deploy current function.
+telnyx-edge ship # Deploy function from current directory

 # Secrets management

-telnyx-edge secrets add API_KEY "value" # Add a secret.
+telnyx-edge secrets add API_KEY "value" # Add a secret

-telnyx-edge secrets list # List secrets.
+telnyx-edge secrets list # List secrets

-telnyx-edge secrets delete API_KEY # Delete a secret.
+telnyx-edge secrets delete API_KEY # Delete a secret

 # System

-telnyx-edge status # Check CLI status.
+telnyx-edge status # Check CLI status

-telnyx-edge help # Show help.
+telnyx-edge help # Show help

 Getting Help